MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-unbilled-revenue.md

 ### Items with revenue allocation

 Two items with different billing frequencies are added to a billing schedule.
-Both use the unbilled revenue feature and are deferrable items.
+Both use unbilled revenue and are deferrable items.

 Surface Pro 128GB (Item number 1000):
 - Billing frequency: One-time